 Provisional: This employee class applies to the appointment of a person who is not fully qualified, according to the class specifications, but who is expected to acquire such qualifications in a short period of time.
-Each college dean or director must request permission, in accordance with procedures found at: https://fda.fsu.edu/faculty-employment/faculty-credentialing, to appoint a faculty member whose credentials are not yet available.
+Each college dean or director must request permission, in accordance with procedures, to appoint a faculty member whose credentials are not yet available.
 Such provisional appointments are not renewable beyond one year.
 The appointment time may or may not be counted as tenure-earning service.
 The University shall notify the appointee in writing of the tenure-earning status of the position at the time of appointment.
 Faculty members may not move to Regular status until an official transcript has been received and verified.